stackrev/articles/k8s_firststeps/readme.md

 ### Declerative Pods

-Declerative is the proper way to do things, and leads to proper automation and consistency of setups.
+Declerative is the proper way to do things, and leads to proper automation and consistency of setups - the SREs and CI/CDs of great engineering teams.

-YAML files are the bread and butter of this method of setup, starting with the deployment file here (note the 5 replica sets vs the 1 we initially had above):
+**YAML files** are the bread and butter of this method of setup, starting with the *deployment.yaml*:

 ```yaml
 apiVersion: apps/v1